-The Oxford University/AstraZeneca vaccine was evaluated in clinical trials involving more than 23,000 participants.
-The most frequently reported adverse reactions in these trials were injectionsite tenderness, injection-site pain, headache, fatigue, myalgia, malaise, pyrexia (fever), chills, and arthralgia, and nausea; these were each reported in more than 1 in 10 people.
+The COVID-19 Vaccine AstraZeneca was evaluated in clinical trials involving more than 23,000 participants.
+The most frequently reported adverse reactions in these trials were injection-site tenderness, injection-site pain, headache, fatigue, myalgia, malaise, pyrexia (fever), chills, and arthralgia, and nausea; these were each reported in more than 1 in 10 people.
 The majority of adverse reactions were mild to moderate in severity and usually resolved within a few days after vaccination.
 Adverse reactions were generally milder and reported less frequently in older adults (65 years and older) than in younger people.

-.The Moderna vaccine was evaluated in clinical trials involving more than 30,000 participants.
+The COVID-19 Vaccine Moderna was evaluated in clinical trials involving more than 30,000 participants.
 The most frequent adverse reactions in these trials were pain at the injection site, fatigue, headache, myalgia (muscle pains), arthralgia (joint pains), chills, nausea/vomiting, axillary swelling/tenderness (swelling/tenderness of glands in the armpit), fever, injection site swelling and redness; these were each reported in more than 1 in 10 people.
 These reactions were usually mild or moderate in intensity and resolved within a few days after vaccination.
 Adverse reactions were reported less frequently in older adults (over 65 years) than in younger people.